- Benefits and Total Rewards

-Mr. McElroy is Managing Director and Chief Executive Officer of JEA – Jacksonville, Florida’s municipally owned electric, water and wastewater utility.
-The JEA Board of Directors named Paul the company’s seventh Chief Executive Officer effective October 1, 2012.
+Paul McElroy is Managing Director and Chief Executive Officer of JEA – Jacksonville, Florida’s municipally owned electric, water and wastewater utility.
+The JEA Board of Directors named McElroy the company’s seventh Chief Executive Officer effective October 1, 2012.
 From January 1, 2006 to October 1, 2012, he served as JEA’s Chief Financial Officer.
 Prior to that, he served as JEA’s Vice President, Financial Services.

-Mr. McElroy currently serves on the boards of the University of North Florida, The Energy Authority, Inc. (“TEA”), Florida Reliability Coordinating Council, Northeast Florida Safety Council, Inc., Jacksonville Chamber of Commerce and the Association of Edison Illuminating Companies.
-Mr. McElroy is a member of the American Public Power Association Board’s Executive Committee and serves as Treasurer, as well as Chair of the Finance and Audit Committee and Chair of the Retirement Committee.
-He is also a member of the Large Public Power Council CEO Roundtable
+McElroy currently serves on the boards of the University of North Florida, The Energy Authority, Inc. (“TEA”), Florida Reliability Coordinating Council, Northeast Florida Safety Council, Inc., Jacksonville Chamber of Commerce and the Association of Edison Illuminating Companies.
+He is a member of the American Public Power Association Board’s Executive Committee and serves as Treasurer, as well as Chair of the Finance and Audit Committee and Chair of the Retirement Committee.
+He is also a member of the Large Public Power Council CEO Roundtable.

-Mr. McElroy holds a Bachelor of Science in accounting from St. Joseph’s College in Rensselaer, Indiana and a certificate from the Advanced Management Program of the Wharton School of the University of Pennsylvania and pursued graduate level studies at the University of Bridgeport and the University of New Haven in Connecticut.
+McElroy holds a Bachelor of Science in Accounting from St. Joseph’s College in Rensselaer, Indiana and a certificate from the Advanced Management Program of the Wharton School of the University of Pennsylvania.
+He also pursued graduate level studies at the University of Bridgeport and the University of New Haven in Connecticut.

-Before joining JEA, Mr. McElroy served as a Vice President and General Manager for Bombardier Capital Corporation in Jacksonville, Florida and Colchester, Vermont.
-Prior to that, he served in a variety of management positions with Pitney Bowes Credit Corporation, including Controller, Director – Marketing and Vice President, Internal Finance Division in Norwalk, Connecticut.
+Before joining JEA, McElroy served as a Vice President and General Manager for Bombardier Capital Corporation in Jacksonville, Florida and Colchester, Vermont.
+Prior to that, he served in a variety of management positions with Pitney Bowes Credit Corporation in Norwalk, Connecticut, including Controller, Director – Marketing and Vice President, Internal Finance Division.